-Some of the islands can be difficult to reach without your own boat, so in this guide we’ve put together a list of five islands that can be visited easily using public ferries, and without shelling out a bunch of cash for a guided tour.
-There are commuter cruise lines that connect many of the best locations to Stockholm proper, which makes planning an island day trip a total breeze.
+Some of the islands can be difficult to reach without your own boat, so in this guide we’ve put together a list of six islands that can be visited easily using public ferries, and without shelling out for a guided tour (though there are some great ones available).

 Boats to the archipelago

-The best and most affordable ferry company serving the Stockholm Archipelago is called Waxholmsbolaget; their English-language website is the best place to check for times, prices and other journey information, or just as easily use the Google Maps app on your phone to route the trip (it’s usually quite accurate).
+Their English-language website is the best place to check for times, prices and other journey information, or just as easily use the Google Maps app on your phone to route the trip (it’s usually quite accurate).
 This is the ferry company that locals and islanders tend to use.

 Look for the geometric brass building by the water and you’ll see the boats docking right there.
 There’s no need to book tickets in advance; you can buy onboard quickly and easily.

 Honestly, the little group of islands known as Fjäderholmarna is so close to the city centre that the only acceptable excuse for missing it is bad weather.

-The one-way trip costs around 63 SEK on the Waxholmsbolaget ferry (Cinderella ferries also cover this route, but they are slower and more expensive).
+The one-way trip costs around 74 SEK on the Waxholmsbolaget ferry (Cinderella ferries also cover this route, but they are slower and more expensive).